 A: The health questionnaire can also be filled in at the donation site either using the Blood Service’s device or on your own smartphone, tablet or laptop.
 Our staff will assist you with filling in the form, if necessary.
-Paper forms will no longer be used after the introduction of the electronic health questionnaire.

 Q: Is the information you have recorded on the form safe?

 A: The information recorded in the form is encrypted and secure.
 The information is transferred to the Blood Service’s system via an encrypted communication link in preparation for the donation.
 If completing the questionnaire is interrupted for some reason, the form will close and the information entered will disappear automatically after 15 minutes.
 In this case, the information entered in the form will not be transferred to the Blood Service’s system.

 In spring 2020, the system was subjected to a data security audit by an external data security company.

 Q: Is it more safe to complete the electronic health questionnaire on my own device or the Blood Service’s tablet?

 A: Both are equally secure, as long as the upgrades on your own device (such as the web browser and data security) are up-to-date.
 The devices at the Blood Service are only intended for completing the health questionnaire, and their use is under continuous surveillance.
 The devices are updated on a regular basis – this applies to both data security and application updates.
 The Blood Service recommends all blood donors to keep their own devices up-to-date.